Frequently Asked Questions

 About Studies

-The MBA General Management program can be started annually in the fall term in September-October.
+The MBA General Management program fulll-time can be started annually in the fall term in September-October as well as in spring term in March-April.

-The MBA General Management (full-time) consists of 9 module blocks, three of which are covered per trimester.
-Lectures are usually held from Monday to Friday.
+The MBA General Management (full-time) consists of module blocks.
+Lectures are usually held from Monday to Friday at a major ISM campus.

-You can view the current curriculum for the full-time MBA on our website.
-One module takes place during a two-week stay abroad in Barcelona (Spain).
-The program is complemented by individual coaching, which includes three sessions with a personal coach regarding personal development, conflict management and leadership skills.
+You can view the current curriculum for the full-time MBA with 60 and with 90 ECTS on our website and in the PDF attached there.
+Modules abroad in the third semester for the MBA with 90 ECTS take place in Asia (South Korea), Africa (Marocco) or in the United States (Seattle or Boston).
+The program is complemented by individual coaching, which includes sessions with a personal coach regarding personal development, conflict management and leadership skills.

 About Costs and Financing